TMB-ADMB-Workshops/Feb2016/README.md

    correctness.
 There are some tests in "adcomp/tmb_syntax" but it needs improvement.

-5. The C++ code could also need some re-structuring and cleanup but that is not something I recommend for this workshop.

 # Participants

 | name | email | notes | N |
 | --- | --- | --- | --- |